How to Set Up a Recruitment Agency:

 The oldest approach and still the most frequently used is cold calling.
 This can require persistence, a thick skin and can be time consuming, but is a tried and tested method.

-LinkedIn is a great way to network with both clients and candidates, allowing you to connect with your desired prospects.
+LinkedIn is a great way to network with both customers and candidates, allowing you to connect with your desired prospects.
 Be active regularly on the platform, make sure your profile is completed and detailed, and join relevant groups.

 Social Media is a tool to promote your business and establish a brand identity, which can help attract clients.
 To save time and be consistent in approach utilise a free automation tool to schedule content across different platforms in one go.